-On August 27th, Strelka Institute has announced a new tuition-free research programme, The Terraforming, launching in 2020 and directed by Benjamin Bratton – sociological, media, design theorist and author based in California.
-Having strong connections to Strelka Institute, CLOT Magazine has previously interviewed Bratton, as well as several students studying other programmes at the Institute.
+On August 27, Strelka Institute announced a new tuition-free research programme, The Terraforming, launching in 2020 and directed by Benjamin Bratton, a sociological, media, and design theorist and author based in California.
+Having strong connections to Strelka Institute, CLOT Magazine has previously interviewed Bratton and several students studying other programmes at the Institute.

 The term ‘terraforming’ normally means altering the ecosystems of other planets or moons to enable the survival of Earth-like life there.
 In this case, it alludes to the terraforming of Earth that has been carried out by humans for millennia due to urbanisation, especially detrimental during the last century, but also to the terraforming that now needs to be undertaken if we are to avoid the impending environmental calamities as a result of Anthropocene.